tinylcy/buddha/README.md

 ## buddha

-buddha is a simple RPC framework based on netty(under development).
+buddha will be a RPC framework based on netty.